LVU Brings Home Three More State Cup Championships

 Three teams this season – the 2010 Boys Black of Coach George Andriko, the 2009 Girls Black of Coach Niko Stefanides and the 2002 Girls Black of Coach Manny Oudin – all claimed EPYS State Cups.
 That makes the third consecutive year in a row for the LVU 2002 Girls, an unprecedented feat following an impressive run as they move on to compete in the Eastern Regional Championship!

 In addition the 2009 Boys Black team of Coach Brendan McIntyre, the 2008 Boys Black team of Coach Greg Ramos and the 2000 Boys Black team of Mike Gorni were State Cup finalists.

-The 2002 Girls Black and 2000 Boys Black teams have qualified for the Regional U.S. Youth Soccer playoffs.
+The 2002 Girls Black, 2002 Boys Black and 2000 Boys Black teams have represented LVU in the Regional U.S. Youth Soccer playoffs.

 “By winning their National League, the 2000 Boys Black team was able to bypass the state and regional qualifications and will go to nationals,” explained Greg Ramos, who is also the LVU Director of Coaching.